markdellostritto/ann/README.md

 ## NEURAL NETWORK POTENTIAL - SPECIFICATION

-The neural network potential for a set of species is stored in one file, as although some aspects of the potential are solely associated with each species (e.g. the basis), the neural network Hamiltonian is defined by the combination of all species.
+The neural network potential for a set of species is stored in one file as, though some aspects of the potential are solely associated with each species (e.g. the basis), the neural network Hamiltonian is defined by the combination of all species.